How to Write a PoC

 • Protocol: The system or platform in which the smart contract operates.

-• The initial state of the system.
+• Initial State: Describe the initial state of the system.

-• The steps taken by the attacker.
+• Step 1: Describe the first action taken by the attacker.

-• Potential implications of the exploit.
+• Implications: Discuss potential consequences or implications of the exploit.

 markdownCopy code## Proof of Concept for [Vulnerability Name]